 4. You’ll Boost Your Metabolism

 As you should know by now, the more muscle mass you have, the faster your metabolism will be.
-This inevitably mean that the less muscle mass you have, the slower your metabolism will be.
+This inevitably means that the less muscle mass you have, the slower your metabolism will be.

 A slow metabolism equates to less burning of fat.